 Rear Adm.
-Davis assumed the duties as Vice Chief of Information in October 2013.
-Prior to his current role, he served in several positions, most recently as Director, Navy Reserve Chief of Information Headquarters, located at the Pentagon.
+W. Davis assumed the duties as vice chief of Information in October 2013.
+Prior to his current role, he served in several positions, most recently as director, Navy Reserve Chief of Information Headquarters, located at the Pentagon.
 During his tenure as the unit director, he was mobilized to Afghanistan in 2012, serving as director of Public Affairs for Combined Joint Interagency Task Force 435.

 Davis, a native of Alabama, graduated from Louisiana State University in 1985 with a Bachelor of Science degree in Business Administration.
 In 1998, Davis earned his Juris Doctor degree graduating with manga cum laude honors from Georgia State University.

 Commissioned as a supply corps officer in 1986 through the Navy’s Officer Candidate School, Davis’ initial active-duty assignments include tours as assistant supply officer aboard the battleship USS Missouri (BB 63), and aviation supply officer at Naval Air Station Atlanta.
 Subsequently, Davis also served as a gun director officer for the five and 16-inch guns aboard the Missouri, deploying to the Persian Gulf for Operation Earnest Will and to the Northern Pacific in support of Cold War operations.